geoffreytools/vite-plugin-glslify-inject/README.md

 ### output types

-The following types are auto generated next to their source and updated live while the dev server is running:
+The following types are auto generated next to their source and updated live while the dev server is running.
+A variety of exports are available to enable different import patterns.

 ```typescript
 declare module '@shaders/passThrough.vert' {